Group Spike and Slab Variational Bayes: Computing the variational posterior

-with respect to $Q\in\Q$ \citep{Zhang2019a}.
+Intuitively, the first term evaluates the model's fit to the data, while the second term acts as a regularizer, ensuring the variational posterior is ``close'' to the prior distribution. }

+Various strategies exist to tackle the maximization of the ELBO, with respect to $Q' \in \Q'$ \citep{Zhang2019}.
 One popular approach is co-ordinate ascent variational inference (CAVI), where sets of parameters of the variational family are optimized in turn while the remainder are kept fixed.
 Although this strategy does not (in general) guarantee the global optimum, it is easy to implement and often leads to scalable inference algorithms.
 In the following subsections we detail how this algorithm is constructed, noting that derivations are presented under the variational family $\Q'$, as the equations for $\Q \subset \Q'$ follow by restricting $\Sigma_{G_k}$ to be a diagonal matrix.